Dekekona/StockMarketPredictor/README.md

 The main machine-learning technique used in this predictor was Decision Tree Learning, and more specifically the Random Forest algorithm, using the sklearn library in python.

 I look very forward to experimenting with more AI/ML techniques on this project as well as others in the future!
+One technique I look forward to implementing is the use of genetic algorithms for trading, which essentially use a process akin to biological evolution for creating new trading strategies.
+In order to avoid overfitting, I will likely use walk-forward analysis